-- Cut the tops off of the peppers and seed them.
-Put on oven tray
+- Cut the tops off of the peppers and remove the seeds.

-- In a large bowl, combine all other ingredients and only 1 cup of the cheese.
+- In a large bowl, combine salsa, ground beef, quinoa, and 1 cup of the cheese.

-- Add the mixture to the insides of the 6 bell peppers.
-Sprinkle the tops with the remainder of the cheese.
+- Add the mixture to the insides of the 6 bell peppers and place peppers into a baking dish.

 Dana uses her advanced training in functional nutrition and food sensitivities to help her clients love and trust food again as they heal from years of painful symptoms that have dominated their lives.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating and Cooking with Food Sensitivities Survival Guide.